 Experts in carrying out analytical assignments, including agricultural value chain studies, market analyses, food security research, field surveys, and enabling environment studies.

-Technical Services & Products
+Technical Areas and Products

-- Value chain and market systems analysis
+- Value chain and market system studies

-- Cross-border trade assessments
+- Cross-border trade and standards assessments

 - Food assistance and agricultural markets research